valsamovich/cs.github.io/docs/data-engineering.md

     scp scp PROD01:~/files/serde.ddl.sql .  # Example

 ## GZip

+`gzip` is a file format and a software application used for file compression and decompression.

     # to zip file(s) or directorie(s)
     tar -zcvf [filename].gz [fileOrDirectory1] [fileOrDirectly2] [fileOrDirectoryN]